dimpyad/AutomationEngineerRoadmap/README.md

 <summary>Project - Test Data Management System
 </summary>

-  ### Should support the following Core Functionalities:
+  ### Features to be added
   #### Database Interactions:
-  - Use JDBC to connect to your chosen database (MySQL, PostgreSQL, etc.).
+  - Connect to your chosen database (MySQL, PostgreSQL, etc.).
   - Create classes to represent test data entities and map them to database tables.
   - Implement methods for CRUD (Create, Read, Update, Delete) operations on test data.
   #### Mock Data Generation:
-  - Use libraries like Apache Commons Lang for random data generation.
+  - Use supported libraries for random data generation.
   - Create custom logic for generating realistic data based on specific data types and formats.
   #### Data Anonymization:
   - Develop algorithms for masking or obfuscating sensitive information (e.g., names, addresses).
   - Consider using libraries like Apache OpenBLAS for more advanced anonymization techniques.
   #### Import/Export:
-  - Use Java's file I/O capabilities to read and write test data from/to files (CSV, JSON, XML).
+  - Use file I/O capabilities to read and write test data from/to files (CSV, JSON, XML).
   - Implement parsing and formatting logic for different data formats.
   #### User Interface:
   - Create a menu-driven console application for user input.